 If you allow users to record meetings, they can find them in the Meet Recordings folder in Google Drive.
 To make sure users can access recordings, you need to:

-Because recordings are stored in Drive, you need to make sure that Drive is turned on for your users.
+- Make sure the users have Drive turned on.
 For details, go to Turn Drive on or off for users.